petre-renware/api_to_roefact/xl2roefact/doc/invoice_json_model_.md

 # Generated invoice JSON model

->NOTE: ***The following model should be considered for JSON keys.
+>NOTE: ***The following model should be considered ONLY for JSON keys.
 All data is just sample / not real just for a better understanding of its format (or "how it looks like").***

 ```